Oana Țoiu

-Oana-Silvia Țoiu (born 9 July 1985) is a Romanian politician of the Save Romania Union.
-Since June 2025, she serves as Minister of Foreign Affairs in the Ilie Bolojan cabinet.
+Oana-Silvia Țoiu (/ro/; born 9 July 1985) is a Romanian politician of the Save Romania Union.
+Since 23 June 2025, she has served as Minister of Foreign Affairs in the Ilie Bolojan cabinet.
 Since 2020, she has also been a member of the Chamber of Deputies.
 In the first session, she was elected chair of the labour committee.
 In 2021, she was proposed as minister of labor in the rejected cabinet of Dacian Cioloș.
 In 2024, she was elected as one of the vice presidents of the chamber.

 Born in Călărași in 1985, she completed secondary studies at the Constantin Carabella National College in Târgoviște in 2004 and then graduated from the Faculty of Journalism and Communication Studies of the University of Bucharest in 2009.

+Țoiu is Romania's third female Foreign Minister in Romania's post-democratic era and is the fourth Romanian female Foreign Minister after Ana Pauker, Ramona Mănescu and Luminița Odobescu.

 From 2016 to 2017, she served as state secretary of the Ministry of Labor and Social Protection.
 In the 2019 European Parliament election, she was a candidate for member of the European Parliament.

-Țoiu is an Ukrainophile and advocates for stronger Romanian support for Ukraine.